Los Angeles, CA, 2011

 Image 2: Immediate context collage: Top to bottom, left to right rows: Union Station, Disney Concert Hall, Caltrans District 7 Headquarters, ExoVert Building and Site, Pueblo De Los Angeles, Bradbury Building, Los Angeles River, Downtown Light-Rail.

 Images 3 and 4: The concept: take the hard, fortress-like structure that fights against the ecosystem, consuming massive amounts of resources, and soften it with a living skin to work symbiotically with nature.
 Additionally, over time the living portions of the building will allow a more sustainable digestion process for the building itself relative to current demolition practices.
-Following markets forces, if food production and public greenspace become more valuable than office space, interior spaces can tap into the ExoVert systems and be converted to other uses.
+Following market forces; if food production and public greenspace become more valuable than office space, interior spaces can tap into the ExoVert systems and be converted to other uses.

 Image 5: Systems Plan: physical layout of all major systems associated with ExoVert.
 Calculations show a two million gallon storage capacity for clean water would allow for year-round outflows of on-site collected rainwater equal to approximately 5000 gallons per day.
 Using existing technologies and modifying them for food production, building waste could generate more than enough bio-available nutrients for the planted areas.
 With modest energy upgrades to the existing building, there is sufficient surface area on the roof and/or SL modules on the south-facing sides of the building to supply the building energy requirements as well as pumping requirements for ExoVert irrigation systems.